ashgreen23/VeloCD/README.md

 VeloCD has two main components.
 The first is the core VeloCD software tool, which is python based but also calls R functions and packages.
 It is run from the command line using  a .sh file (RunRNAVelocity.sh).

 The other component is a set of R and shell (.pbs) scripts that allow the user to go from raw fastq files to the input files required by VeloCD: spliced and unspliced transcript expression.
-These scripts have been designed to work on ubuntu computers (version 10 and upwards) but can alternatively be run using a command line ubuntu virtual box.
+These scripts have been designed to work on ubuntu computers (version 10+) but can alternatively be run via a ubuntu virtual box.
 These scripts are in the /PreProcessing sub-directory.
-Example files that can be input straight into this tool are in /ExampleData.
-This analysis is expected to take a few minutes (<5 minutes) if run using the full range of possible hyperparamters.
+Example files that can be input straight into this tool are in /ExampleData, alongside expected example output files.
+This analysis is expected to take approximately 5 minutes if run using the full range of possible hyperparamters.
 ## Dependencies
 The following packages are required to run VeloCD, please ensure that you have python 3 and R installed.
 This software has been tested on R version 3.6.3 onwards (latest version tested: 4.4.2) and Python 3.9 onwards (latest version tested: 3.13).
-Install time is expected to take up to a few hours if all dependencies are required to be manually installed.
+Install time is expected to take up to a few hours if all dependencies require manual installation.
 The following dependencies can be installed via the bash command line:

 ```bash